AEON-Project/bnb-x402/clients/README.md

 This is an example client that demonstrates how to use the `x402-axios` package to make HTTP requests to endpoints protected by the x402 payment protocol.

 ## Prerequisites
 - Node.js v20+ (install via [nvm](https://github.com/nvm-sh/nvm))
 - pnpm v10 (install via [pnpm.io/installation](https://pnpm.io/installation))
-- A running x402 server (you can use the example express server at `examples/typescript/servers/express`)

 ## Setup